NoozAbooz/mcpi-reborn-extended/README.md

 Download and run the appropiate AppImage for your architecture with the `client` tag from [here](https://github.com/mobilegmYT/mcpi-reborn-extended/releases/).
 This is the only method that works on non-debian distros like arch or fedora.

 ## Feature List (in order of awesomeness)
-- Supports all distros with glibc (basically most major distros except musl-based ones like Alpine)
+- Supports all distros with glibc (most major distros except musl-based ones like Alpine)
 - Working sound
 - Add missing items in creative inventory
 - Sprinting via `CTRL` key
-- 1.18 textures
+- Modern textures
 - Custom skins
 - Longer chat message length limit (512 characters)
 - Longer username length limit (32 characters)